hm-lang/core/proposals/README.md

         return Input->fn() size()
 ```

-## pointers/references don't exist: "no pointers" rule
+## the "no pointers" rule

 To modify a value that is held by another class instance, e.g., the
-element of an array, we use the MMR pattern.
-The class instance will
+element of an array, we can use references (i.e., `;;`).
+However, we
-pass in the current value (via a move) to a modifying function.
-Whatever value the modifying function returns will be used to replace the
-value held by the class instance.
-This obviates the need for pointers,
-and though the explicit usage of the MMR pattern can look clumsy,
-we can make MMR invisible using some syntactical sugar.
+are not allowed to grab a hold of the reference for longer than the
+duration of the function call/scope.
+We use some syntax sugar in order
+to make this not look clumsy.

 ```
 ArrayArray; int__ = [[1,2,3], [5]]
 # to modify the array held inside the array, we can use this syntax:
 ArrayArray_0 append(4)  # now ArrayArray == [[1,2,3,4], [5]]
 # but under the hood, this is converted to something like this:
-ArrayArray_(0, fn(@moved Array: int_): int_
+ArrayArray_(0, fn(;;Array: int_): null
     Array append(4)
-    return Array
 )
 ```